Between the undersigned:

 - Processing means any operation or set of operations which are performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 - Products means the products offered for sale on the Site by the Data Controller to the Data Subject.

 - Pseudonymisation means the processing of Personal Data in such a way that it can no longer be attributed to the Data Subject without the use of additional information./li>

 - Recipient means a natural or legal person, public authority, agency or another body, to which the Personal Data is disclosed, whether they are a third party or not.
 However, public authorities which may receive Personal Data in the framework of a particular inquiry shall not be regarded as Recipients.

 - Site means the infrastructure developed by the Data Controller in accordance with the IT formats that can be used on the Internet, including data of various kinds, and in particular texts, sounds, static or moving images, videos, databases, intended to be consulted by the Data Subject to know, book, order and/or purchase Products (www.ba-sh.com/us).

 - Supervisory Authority means the Information Commissioner’s Office (ICO), an independent British public authority for the regulation of data protection.

-- Third Party means a natural or legal person, public authority, agency or body other than the Data Subject, the Data Controller, the Data Processor and persons who, under the direct authority of the Data Controller or the Data Processor, are authorized to Process Personal Data, and in particular tour operators, travel agencies and booking systems.
+- Third Party means a natural or legal person, public authority, agency or body other than the Data Subject, the Data Controller, the Data Processor and persons who, under the direct authority of the Data Controller or the Data Processor, are authorized to Process Personal Data.

 Article 4.
 Principles relating to Processing